Creating Resiliency on Nettle Valley Farm

 Dayna and Nick used the grant they received from the Brighter Future Fund to help their pigs by making improvements to their pig barn.
 The funds gave the farmers the confidence to make improvements despite the rising cost of materials.

 “We were lucky to receive the grant from American Farmland Trust and Tillamook.
 We were very grateful,” says Dayna.
-“I can keep soundly at night during big storms because I will know the pigs will be sleeping nestled in their straw and out of the wind and rain.
+“I can sleep soundly at night during big storms because I will know the pigs will be sleeping nestled in their straw and out of the wind and rain.
 It’s a big sigh of relief to know they’re safe and happy.
 Any livestock farmer will tell you that a huge part of your quality of life is whether or not you’re worried about your animals.”

 Tillamook Creamery and American Farmland Trust launched the Brighter Future Fund to help farmers thrive in the face of challenges like climate change and COVID-19.
 The pandemic made many aspects of farming—including access to processing facilities for their meat—much more difficult.

-“I can keep soundly at night during big storms because I will know the pigs will be sleeping nestled in their straw and out of the wind and rain.
+“I can sleep soundly at night during big storms because I will know the pigs will be sleeping nestled in their straw and out of the wind and rain.
 It’s a big sigh of relief to know they’re safe and happy.”

 And climate change is already making farming harder, riskier, and more unpredictable.